 Sapir Mechina Pre-Academic Preparatory Program: Access to Success

 Education is the best tool for economic and social mobility.
-Sapir's Mechina Pre- Academic Preparatory Program for Discharged Soldiers, founded in 1982, operates under the auspices of Ministries of Education and Defense and the IDF Soldiers Relief Fund.
-The majority of the program's students are from the ranks of the IDF reserve duty soldiers.
+Sapir's Mechina Pre-Academic Preparatory Program founded in 1982, was established under the auspices of Ministries of Education and Defense and the IDF Soldiers Relief Fund.
+The majority of the program's students are IDF veterans and reserve soldiers.

 Over the past four decades, thousands of Mechina alumni have advanced to high-level education and professional training for meaningful and rewarding employment.
-The majority of Mechina graduates continue their studies at Sapir College.
 We have developed unique study methods and provide customized programs that meet students' needs.
-Our goal−is our students' success!
+Most of the Mechina graduates continue their studies at Sapir College.

 Sapir's Mechina Complex was built in 1984 to serve recently discharged IDF soldiers.
-The building no longer complied with Israel's updated accessibility codes, had limited space and unsuitable conditions.
-The Leona M. and Harry B. Helmsley Charitable Trust has been an amazing friend to the College.
-In March 2020, Sapir inaugurated the Helmsley Auditorium, the largest protected space on campus.
-The Helmsley Trust's generous support has continued with the funding for the complete renovation of the Mechina.
-Now under construction, the beautifully designed Helmsley Mechina Complex will have three buildings, offering the best inclusive and accessible services and classroom experiences.
+The building no longer met Israel's updated accessibility codes, had limited space and unsuitable conditions.
+The Leona M. and Harry B. Helmsley Charitable Trust’s generous support is funding the renovation and construction of the Mechina buildings.
+Now close to completion, the beautifully designed Helmsley Mechina Pre Academy Complex will provide three buildings, that will offer the best in inclusive and accessible classroom experiences.

 Helmsley Mechina Complex Building